dillaapp/selenium_python/README.md

 Selenium_python

 # Description
-This selenium_python project is a simple data driven automation that validates dropdown list in webapp
+This selenium_python project is a simple data-driven automation that validates a dropdown list in a web app

 # Tech Stack
 - Python